alexakus/BIOS-611-Project/README.md

 https://www.kaggle.com/datasets/ashwinik/spotify-playlist/data
 ```

-To run this code, first navigate to the project directory and build the docker container like this:
+To run this code, first navigate to the project directory and build the docker container by typing the following into a shell terminal:

 ```
 docker build . -t rstudio